Ninja-Squad/spring-events/README.md

 ## Disclaimer

-This is in now way an official Spring project.
+This is in no way an official Spring project.
 I'd like it to become one though.

 ## What is spring-events?